The woman at the centre of the Coldplay kiss cam scandal has issued a plea to online commentators who weighed in on the incident.

 Internet sleuths quickly discovered that the pair worked at the same tech company, Astronomer, and that they each apparently had respective spouses and kids waiting at home.

-But Cabot has since set the record straight about her relationship status, while also revealing that she was in fact aware that her estranged husband was also attending the concert.
+But Cabot has since set the record straight about her relationship status, while also revealing that she was, in fact, aware that her estranged husband was also attending the concert.

-While sitting down with TV titan Oprah Winfrey for an episode of The Oprah Podcast, the former HR executive revealed that her daughter sent her a text 'letting her know' he would also be in the Gillette Stadium.
+While sitting down with TV titan Oprah Winfrey for an episode of The Oprah Podcast, the former HR executive revealed that her daughter sent her a text 'letting her know' he would also be at the Gillette Stadium.

 Cabot said: "In my mind I thought, 'Is this going to be weird if he sees me with Andy?'
 Like that crossed my mind.
 That would have been better at the end of the day, if I'd just run into him."

-Instead, footage of her and her boss Byron was blasted on screens around the arena - and the clip later got plastered across social media too.
+Instead, footage of her and her boss, Byron, was blasted on screens around the arena - and the clip later got plastered across social media too.

 As a result, the duo ended up becoming the subject of gossiping sessions around the world.
 Both Cabot and Byron ended up stepping down from their roles at Astronomer due to the controversy.